 Horizon 2020 is the financial instrument implementing the Innovation Union, a Europe 2020 flagship initiative aimed at securing Europe's global competitiveness.
 Running from 2014 to 2020 with an €80 billion budget, the EU’s new programme for research and innovation is part of the drive to create new growth and jobs in Europe.
 Read more.

-Mediterranean latest news
+Euro-mediterranean latest news on RDI

 How would you design an effective training to exploit the results of research activities?